lehuymanhtan/time-manager/test_analysis.md

 - `False` if participant has one or more overlapping busy slots

 **Edge Cases to Test:**
-1. No busy slots for participant (should return True)
-2. Busy slot exactly matching the time range
+1. Busy slot exactly matching the time range
-3. Busy slot partially overlapping (start before checking slot, end during)
-4. Busy slot partially overlapping (start during checking slot, end after)
+2. Busy slot partially overlapping
-5. Busy slot completely contained within the checking time range
+3. Busy slot completely contained within the checking time range
-6. Checking time range completely contained within a busy slot
+4. Checking time range completely contained within a busy slot
-7. Multiple overlapping busy slots
+5. Multiple overlapping busy slots
-8. Adjacent busy slots (touching but not overlapping)
+6. Adjacent busy slots (touching but not overlapping)
-9. Busy slot ending exactly when checking slot starts (boundary case - should be available)
+7. Busy slot ending exactly when checking slot starts (boundary case - should be available)
-10. Busy slot starting exactly when checking slot ends (boundary case - should be available)
+8. Busy slot starting exactly when checking slot ends (boundary case - should be available)
-11. Participant with no busy slots at all
-12. Very long busy slot spanning multiple days

 **Dependencies to Mock:**
 - `BusySlot.objects.filter()` - Database query for participant's busy slots